BasicWolf/zblog/src/content/articles/2022_09_18_hexarch_di_python_part_2.rst

 That's a simple question, isn't it?
 Let's consider our options:

-1. **Domain**.
-By developing the domain model we could quickly find out how well the mental domain model is expressed in code.

-   The problem is that the end-users cannot try whatever we are building here.
-   Since it's domain layer development only, there is no interaction with the outer world yet.

-   It appears that integration points have to go first.

-2. **Database**.
+1. **Database**.
 It is important to integrate early with the services on which the application depends.
 We can start with database mocks, but they won't be enough in a long run.
    The invisible bottlenecks of the real systems would bring unpleasant surprises